2600hz/kazoo/applications/crossbar/doc/basics.md

-# The KAZOO API Primer
+# A KAZOO API Primer

 KAZOO’s REST API is big.
-We have over 100 supported endpoints, all that can be used to create, retrieve, update, or delete resources.
+We have tons of available endpoints, all that can be used to create, retrieve, update, or delete resources.
 That’s a lot of CRUD!

 All of these endpoints work to provide you with a robust toolset for building applications, programmatically controlling your KAZOO accounts, or otherwise retrieving telephony data from KAZOO.
 This article lists information that you may find helpful in making your first API requests on the platform.